alexandre101006/methodology-for-CIRAIG/README.md

 In the data files, some reference output unit are in MJ (instead of kg) : the conversion has been made within the template.

+**B. Pipelining oil**
+The pipelining of crude oil is delt with accross two different activity :
+- one auxiliary activity ("market for transport of crude oil by pipeline")
+- one main activity ("market for crude oil")

+The **market for transport of crude oil by pipeline** is an auxiliary activity providing the service for 1 tkm of crude oil transport.

+The shadow flows represent the crude in Location A (input) and Location B (output).
+The real flows, taking root in ecoinvent, are :
+- A lenght fraction of Pipeline infrastructure
+- A market for electricity accross North America

+It is **assumed that the whole pipeline contributes to the transport of crude oil**, even though the real path of crude oil is shorter.
+Thus, electricity from all accross the region is used.

+The main activity calls for that service and is designed to transport one kilogram of crude oil.
+The only variable in this activity is the pipelining distance, which ends up defining "how much" of the service we are calling.

+**C. Refining oil**

 ### From real life to POLARIIS+